Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 print "Razmatazz" #=> "Razmatazz"
 ```

-## Use `p` Statement to Send Content to the Screen and Return a Value
+## Use the `p` Statement to Send Content to the Screen and Return a Value

 The methods `puts` and `print` tell the program to display what comes after
 their name.